bing020815/text_prediction_application/pull_request_instruction.md

 ### Step 1.
 Creating a Fork on Github
-Click fork on the github web page to make sure there is a fork under your github repository pools.
+Click fork on the github web page to make sure there is a Fork under your github repository pools.

 Normally, you all have done this step.
 Then, clone the Fork to your local machine:
 ```